sfc-gh-jkang/spcs-dash-clean/README.md

 1. `git clone https://github.com/sfc-gh-jkang/spcs-dash-clean.git`
 2. `cd spcs-dash-clean && cp env.template .env`
 3. Edit `.env` with your Snowflake credentials
-4. `docker-compose up --build` or 'uv run app.py' to run without the docker overhead
+4. `docker-compose up --build` or `uv run app.py` to run without Docker
 5. Visit http://localhost:8000
 6. To spin down your container run `docker-compose down`
 7. Remember that this is NOT enough commands to deploy this Dash App to Snowflake